Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Users include each of the keys that they own in `search_keys`.
-If the Transparency Log is deployed with Contact Monitoring, users also include any keys they've looked up in `contact_keys`, potentially omitting any that they reasonably expect will not produce any new monitoring data.
+If the Transparency Log is deployed with Contact Monitoring, users also include any keys they've looked up in `contact_keys`, potentially omitting any that they reasonably expect will not produce new monitoring data.

 The Transparency Log responds with a MonitorResponse structure: